 The unicorn myth has existed in different cultures for thousands of years.
 Have you ever thought about what is the origin of the unicorn myth?
-Where did unicorns come from in the first place?
+We’ve discussed where unicorns live and what they eat, so where did unicorns come from in the first place?

 Ctesias and the One-Horned Wild Ass

 Ctesias, a Greek physician and historian who lived in the 5th century BCE, is the person mainly responsible for introducing the unicorn myth to Europe.

 Ctesias was fascinated by India, but he never visited the country.
 Nevertheless, Ctesias heard many legends from India while he lived in Persia.
 He wrote them down and ended up writing a book called Indica.
 Indica was a weird mixture of geography, zoology, botany, medical knowledge, anthropology, and fantasy.